 - Potentially carries Zika, malaria, hepatitis, HIV, Covid and a dozen other diseases.

-- Has a low pH, forcing the patient’s body to try to raise it back above 7.35.
+- Has a low pH, forcing the patient’s body to work to raise it back above 7.35.

 - Contains a high percentage of dead and dying cells that add to the workload of the patient’s organs.